AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

 # GitLab notes

+## Issues

+- **To see what merge request is open for this issue** look down the status panels to one that says "Related Merge Request(s)" ([example](https://gitlab.haskell.org/ghc/ghc/issues/16344)).
+This list should include the MR that fixes the issue, if indeed there is such a MR.

 ## Merge requests

-- To see all merge requests, click on "Merge requests" *in the left-hand nav column*.
+- **To see all merge requests**, click on "Merge requests" *in the left-hand navigation panel*.
 The similar icon in the black menu bar at the top doesn't seem to do anything useful.

 - **The title and description of a MR** do not form part of the Git repo's history.
 Only the commit messages in the patches do.
 So make sure that each patch has a good commit message!
 The title and description of the MR signpost the readers through the review process.